Pakistan Television Corporation: Nationalization of Pakistan Television

-After the Indo-Pakistani war in 1971, the PTV was nationalized and brought in completely under the government-ownership management by then-President Zulfikar Ali Bhutto's government.
+After the Indo-Pakistani war in 1971, the PTV was nationalized and brought in completely under the government-ownership management by the then President Zulfikar Ali Bhutto's government.
 Communication network expansion was vast by the PTV and government publicly funded its infrastructure expansion all over the country.

 Promotion of regional literature, science-fiction miniseries, country music, and romanticizing rural values in drama playwrights were on-aired by the PTV, at the behest of public funding by the Government of Pakistan.
 The PTV was considered as source of major national integration.

-Microwave National Network was established among the centres of PTV in 1973 while Quetta and Peshawer centers were started in 1974.
+Microwave National Network was established among the centres of PTV in 1973 while Quetta and Peshawar centers were started in 1974.

 The PTV transmission switched over from its original black and white to color transmission in 1975.
 Regional headquarters of PTV and television centers were established in Peshawar and Quetta in 1974.
 In 1977–78, the PTV broadcast the live Cricket match between England vs. Pakistan.
 During this time, the PTV's interview programming series brought many scientists, politicians, sportsmen, actors, musicians, and artists to public fame.